 We introverts are rarely the loudest voice in the room, and sometimes we’d rather stand over here by ourselves, thank you very much.
 As a result, we often get overlooked in social situations, groups, and sometimes even in our close relationships.
 Plus, we may have trouble speaking up for what we need — and sometimes we feel so disconnected from our own feelings and bodies that we don’t even know what we need in the moment.
 So, here are 19 sweet, kind things that introverts wish someone would do for them.
 I can’t speak for every introvert, but I bet most introverts would agree that gestures like these would be really nice:

 1. Just be in your introvert’s presence.
 No talking, just being.
 Do something in the same room together.
-One of you is on the computer, the other is reading a book.
+One person is on the computer, the other is reading a book.
 If you’re doing this with your significant other, you get bonus points for touching feet or snuggling up in some way — of course, while the two of you continue to do your own thing.

-4. If you notice that your introvert is trying to speak up in a group but everyone else is ignoring them or talking over them, say something like, “Wait, so-and-so is making a good point.”
+4. If you notice that an introvert is trying to speak up in a group but everyone else is ignoring them or talking over them, say something like, “Wait, so-and-so is making a good point.”
 Then listen until they’re completely finished.

-5. Don’t put your introvert on the spot without checking with them first.
+5. Don’t put introverts on the spot without checking with them first.
 This means don’t randomly call them up to sing karaoke in front of everyone at the office party or get the servers to sing “Happy Birthday” to them in a crowded restaurant.
 Some introverts can handle that kind of attention — and may even enjoy it if they know it’s coming — but others really hate it.

 6. When your introvert seems tongue-tied or is acting like a deer in the headlights, don’t keep pressing them for an answer.
 Instead, say something like, “It’s okay!
 Take your time.”